How to Strengthen Floor Joists Before Finishing an Attic

 Many people want more room in their homes.
-Neglected spaces like basements and attics offer seemingly free space to use for guest bedrooms, kids' bedrooms, or home offices.
-Often, though, you need to get the basics into shape before you can tackle the real remodeling work.
-Attics typically do not come with usable flooring, so this must be corrected before remodeling can begin.
-How you do this varies, depending on the nature of the existing joist/flooring system.
+How you do this varies, depending on the nature of the existing joist and flooring system.
+Neglected spaces like basements and attics offer free space for guest bedrooms, kids' playrooms, or home offices.
+Attics typically do not come with usable flooring, so this must be measured and sometimes corrected before remodeling can begin.

 Attics That Have No Flooring

-Unless expressly built so, an attic's joists are meant for carrying the load of the ceiling below and related elements, collectively known as the dead load.
-The ceiling load may include items like drywall, ducts, recessed lights, bathroom fans, and attic insulation.
-Most houses' attics are built without flooring and are not designed to carry the heavy load of finished space.
-However, in some cases, the joists are intentionally built strong enough for the homeowner to later build out the attic.
+Unless expressly built to accommodate a living space in the attic, an attic's joists are only meant for carrying the load of the ceiling below and related elements, collectively known as the dead load.
+This load may include drywall, ducts, recessed lights, bathroom fans, and attic insulation.

 Attics With Existing Flooring

 Attic Joists for Live Loads

-Span length is different for every room.
-So, span length and width between the spans can be determined only by calculations.
-It is safe to say, though, that 2x6 ceiling joists spaced every 24 inches on-center (a typical arrangement found in attics) will not support live loads for a bedroom, office, or bathroom.
+The span length is different for every room.
+So, the span length and width between the spans can be determined only by calculations.
+It is safe to say that 2-by-6 ceiling joists spaced every 24 inches on-center (a typical arrangement found in attics) will not support live loads for a bedroom, office, or bathroom.

 Span Calculations for Attic Floors

-The best way to get your span calculations correct is to hire a structural engineer or contractor to run the numbers for you.
-In many cases, engineers will work on a per-hour basis, making this an affordable option.
+The best way to ensure your span calculations are correct is to hire a structural engineer or contractor to run the numbers.
+A structural engineer is recommended whenever you plan to build out an attic space, whether you need a permit or not.
+Engineers will work on a per-hour basis, making this an affordable option.

-However, you can obtain a relative idea of your span options for attic joists by consulting any number of online span calculators.
-One good reference is Washington State University's Maximum Span Calculator for Joists and Rafters, which allows you to enter factors such as wood species, size, grade, and deflection limit in order to calculate spans for both live and dead loads.
+You can get a relative idea of your span options for attic joists by consulting an online span calculator.
+One good option is from the American Wood Council, which offers a calculator that allows you to enter factors such as wood species, size, grade, and deflection limit to calculate spans for both live and dead loads.